-Returns true if the argument is a member of the set, otherwise returns false.
+Return true if the argument is a member of the set, otherwise returns false.

 '''

 T elements(T)

+void elements(std::vector<T> &)

 '''

-Fill an array with a list of the elements in the set that are sorted in ascending order according to the comparison function.
+Fill an array (or vector) with a list of the elements in the set that are sorted in ascending order according to the comparison function.
 The input argument should point to an array large enough to hold the elements.
 This function returns its input argument, unless the set is empty, in which case it returns NULL.